Cloud and database icons connected to form a modern data capture system.

 Capturing data is just the first step.
 The real value appears when that information flows directly into the processes that run your business, turning raw data into meaningful action.
 A data capture system shouldn't operate in a vacuum.
 Instead, it should act as the starting point for a whole chain of events, feeding accurate information into your workflows, document management systems, and core enterprise software.
 When you connect these systems, you create a cohesive digital ecosystem where information moves seamlessly, reducing manual work and speeding up operations from start to finish.

-Integrate with Your BPM Platform
+Connect with Your BPM Platform

 One of the most powerful connections you can make is between your data capture system and your Business Process Management (BPM) platform.
 Think of it this way: data capture collects the "what" (like an invoice amount or a customer's name), and the BPM platform handles the "what's next."
 This integration allows you to automate workflows and improve efficiency by ensuring data moves smoothly between systems.
 For example, once an invoice is scanned and its data is captured, it can automatically trigger an approval process in your BPM software, routing it to the right person without anyone having to lift a finger.